 But it's still there, and still real.
 And, I can now say with moderate confidence, it's either common as dirt or it runs in families.
 Both parents and two out of three kids?
 Of course, mass murder's a pretty strong broadcast.
 But I'm losing patience with stonewalling, whether it's in my family or in my community.

 Let me spell out why I wrote this: it's bad enough to be called sloppy, unqualified, a fraud, superstitious, stupid.
 If I hear that word 'anecdotal' again I'm going to grab an ax myself.
 But prejudice and denial aren't the real pain of being psychic in a hostile society.
-Look--have ANY of you comfortable rationalists who are lucky enough not to pick up other people's most violent passions, ever considered what we stupid, credulous frauds have to endure, growing up even slightly telepathic?
+Look--have ANY of you comfortable rationalists who are lucky enough not to pick up other people's most violent passions, ever considered what we stupid, credulous frauds have to endure, growing up experiencing things like this, however you explain them?
 How it shapes families, when the dirty little secret denied by the parents and coped with (if at all) by the kids is not alcoholism or incest but THIS?
 Physical rape can be devastating--but my thoughts and dreams have been raped--silently--all my life.
 Boundaries?
 What the hell are those?
 Unless it makes the news or my friends or relatives tell me what's up, I don't even KNOW if my dreams are my own--or someone else's crisis.
 Time and again I interpret a dream psychologically, only to find out it just happened--in my housemate's dream, in my sister's life a hundred miles away... or on the White House lawn.

 World Dream Bank homepage - Art gallery - New stuff - Introductory sampler, best dreams, best art - On dreamwork - Books

 Indexes: Subject - Author - Date - Names - Places - Art media/styles